Long-time readers of Dream Team will know how needlessly fascinated we are with forgotten team-mate combinations.

 England team-mates today, this pair first met at Coventry City in 2009.

 Wilson made his name at the Midlands club while Henderson visited briefly on loan from Sunderland, playing just 13 games for the Sky Blues.

-If you prefer someone from Hendo’s Black Cats days then we offer up a choice of Dwight Yorke, Bolo Zenden, Sulley Muntari or Danny Welbeck.
+If you prefer someone from Hendo’s Black Cats days then we offer up an eclectic choice of Dwight Yorke, Bolo Zenden, Sulley Muntari or Danny Welbeck.

 FABINHO & CRISTIANO RONALDO

 Only die-hard Real Madrid fans will recall Fabinho’s blink-and-you’ll-miss-it Real Madrid career.

 The Brazilian played 14 minutes of Los Blancos’ 6-2 win over nine-man Malaga in May 2013 after being promoted from Castilla (on loan from Rio Ave).

 Raul Albiol opened the scoring but the rest of the scorers that day made quite the shortlist for unexpected ex-team-mates of Fabinho: Ronaldo, Ozil, Benzema, Modric, Di Maria.

 Fabinho went from the Bernabeu to Monaco before joining Jurgen Klopp’s revolution at Anfield.